 - Chill until ready to serve!

 The beauty of homemade ice pops is that you can customize the flavors to your kids’ favorites!
 Another bonus: you can create endless easy dessert recipes with few ingredients as you create your own pops.
 With some popsicle molds, you can create a yummy and healthier dessert that everyone will love, and you only need a little bit of parental supervision.
 Use a food processor or blender to combine fresh fruit and fruit juice.
 My favorite ingredients are banana and strawberry.
 Kiwi and watermelon are delicious, too!
 If you want a creamier popsicle, add vanilla yogurt or coconut milk!
 Pop them into the freezer for at least 4-6 hours.
-Break them out for a cold treat on a hot afternoon!
+Break them out for a cold treat on a hot afternoon for some tasty treats!

 Constantly stir the mixture.
 Once the mixture is combined and melted, turn off the heat and remove the pan from the stove.
 Add 6 cups of crispy rice cereal to the saucepan and stir until evenly coated with the mixture.
 Pour mixture into casserole dish.
 Spray your hand with some nonstick cooking spray and pat down the mixture until it’s firmly compacted.
-Press some M&Ms on the top for an extra sweet treat!
+Press some M&Ms or top with chocolate for an extra sweet treat!
 One of the best things about the “Rice Krispie Treat” recipe is that it can be modified to any of your favorite cereals, including Lucky Charms, Cocoa Puffs, or Fruity Pebbles!

 Start by melting together 1 cup of semi-sweet or dark chocolate chips and 1 cup of creamy peanut butter.
 Then, add 3 cups of rice square cereal to a large bowl and pour 1 cup of the chocolate peanut butter over it.
 Repeat with the rest of both mixtures and mix well.
 Let it cool slightly, then gradually add 1-2 cups of powdered sugar, mixing as you go.
 This recipe is so easy and perfect to pack on a picnic!